 Hilo is home to one of the most venerated cultural institutions in the state of Hawaii, the Merrie Monarch Festival.
 Held every year, the Merrie Monarch Festival serves as a reminder of the rich artistic heritage of Hawaii, especially the dance form of the hula.
 Hilo is also the place to find the Lyman House Memorial Museum and the East Hawaii Cultural Center.
 The whole family can enjoy the Panaewa Rainforest Zoo and the Mokupapapa Discovery Center, as well as the Prince Kuhio Plaza shopping center.
 The Prince Kuhio mall is the largest indoor mall on the island of Hawaii, and includes a number of popular stores such as Sears, Macys, Longs Drugs, Safeway, IHOP, and Jamba Juice.
 Hilo is home to the Hilo Farmers Market and the Imiloa Astronomy Center as well as Big Island Candies, which does its manufacturing in the heart of town.
 There are also a wide variety of smaller boutiques and local stores throughout Hilo, in addition to Sig Zane Designs and Coconut Island.
 The Hilo region is also rich in natural beauty, as exemplified by Wailuku River State Park, which is home to the Boiling Pots and Rainbow Falls.

-Listing courtesy of Big Island Homes & Land Co., Ltd..
+Listing courtesy of KW Big Island.

 Listing courtesy of COMPASS.